 Almaty raid, fine

-Police in Almaty raided a Council of Churches Baptist congregation in late 2018, fellow Baptists complained to Forum 18.
+Police in Almaty raided a Council of Churches Baptist congregation on the evening of 14 November 2018 as the meeting for worship was beginning, fellow Baptists complained to Forum 18.
 Officers filmed all those present and seized religious literature the community has available at the entrance to the church.

 Police sent the literature for an "expert analysis", but this found nothing extremist, fellow Baptists said.
 "They have checked our literature so many times and found nothing," they added.